rmj9000/Credit_Card_Customer_Churn_Analysis/README1.md

 ### Content and Media

-* The data set is from https://www.kaggle.com/datasets/willianoliveiragibin/healthcare-insurance
+* The data set is from https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers
 * Instructions and project templates are from: Code Institute https://learn.codeinstitute.net/ and GitHub: https://github.com/Code-Institute-Solutions/da-README-template, https://github.com/Code-Institute-Org/data-analytics-template
 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-## Acknowledgements (optional)
+## Acknowledgements
 * Really appreciated the support and guidance from my tutors, coordinators and colleagues.
 Thank you!